ioBroker/ioBroker.javascript/docs/en/blockly.md

 You can read the explanation [here](https://github.com/ioBroker/ioBroker/wiki/Adapter-Development-Documentation#commands-and-statuses).

 This block writes command into state (ack=false).
-Additionally the delay can be specified.
+Additionally, the delay can be specified.
 If delay is not 0, the state will be set not immediately but after defined in milliseconds period of time.

 You can stop all running delayed sets by issuing of control command.

-E.g in following schema the state "Light" will be controlled only once (in 2 seconds):
+E.g. in following schema the state "Light" will be controlled only once (in 2 seconds):
 ![Control state](img/system_control_1_en.png)

 ```xml